The Golden Eye proudly sources its metals from Hoover and Strong.

-Recently, diamonds have been under close scrutiny by consumers, jewelers, and governments alike due to the exposure of conflict diamonds.
+Recently, diamonds have been under close scrutiny by consumers, jewelers, and governments due to the exposure of conflict diamonds.
 The Kimberley Process is a UN mandated certification system that prevents rough diamonds mined from an area of conflict from entering the legitimate diamond supply chain.
 Today, 75 countries are members of the Kimberley Process, ensuring that more than 99% of diamonds available today are from conflict free sources.

 At The Golden Eye, we really care about the origin of the diamonds we work with.
 We use a lot of "unconventional" diamonds, like rose cuts, natural cubes, macles, and diamond beads.
 These varieties are just now becoming popular within the mainstream jewelry industry and are naturally conflict free.

 The small diamonds we use for pave and accents typically come from Australia, as do the champagne and cognac diamonds that we love so much.
 For more information on these diamonds, check out www.argylediamond.com.au

 We have had a lot of fun the last few years with black diamonds.
 Black diamonds are found in Central Africa and Brazil.
 There is a well respected theory that these diamonds, called carbonado diamonds, arrived on earth in an asteroid that crashed here billions of years ago, before Africa and South America separated.
 Even though the diamond fields are now thousands of miles apart, they are part of the same, original deposit.

 Opal and Tourmaline

 Water, sky, fire, and rainbows.
 All these elements of nature seem to be embodied in the magnificent opal.